Peace deal or not, this must be Europe’s next move to counter Russian aggression

 The first move is immediate Nato membership for Ukraine, for Georgia and for Bosnia-Herzegovina.

-The idea would probably be vetoed immediately by the US, along with Hungary and Slovenia which are run by pro-Putin autocrats.
+The idea would probably be vetoed immediately by the US, along with Hungary and Slovakia, which are run by pro-Putin autocrats.

 But a non-Nato, Nato-style alliance of the West would be a powerful entity that would give Putin pause for thought if it acted together and with the sort of confidence the Kremlin has shown on the world stage.